Characters: Detective Conan The Black Organization

 .
 Akemi is Ai Haibara/Shiho Miyano's dead older sister, having been murdered by the Syndicate.

-- Died in Your Arms Tonight: Conan's.
+- Died in Your Arms Tonight: Conan's, in both anime and manga.

 - Even Evil Has Standards: In her first anime episode, she was very disgusted when one of her accomplices, Okita, tricked her into killing another (Akira Hirota) with poison.
 She was even more pissed when she learned Okita wanted to off her as well.
+It's similar in the manga, when she screams at Gin and Vodka for their similar action.

 - Lady in Red: Wore a red suit in the first case she appeared in after shedding her schoolgirl disguise.